 There’s nothing like sinking into your bed after a long day of raising a toddler.
 Unfortunately at this age, Baby might not afford you that luxury.
 They may have a tendency to cry, scream, and generally resist going to bed at night.
 While this is normal at their age, it’s something that getting a head-start on addressing can only help with.
 Many parents of young babies may feel like they’re just barely holding on, when it comes to making bedtime happen, but moving into the toddler years is a great chance to establish a bedtime routine that can send you both sweet dreams for years to come.

 Why a routine is important

-As Baby’s brain continues to develop at a seriously speedy rate, he is beginning to experiment with the amount of control that he has on his environment.
+As Baby’s brain continues to develop at a seriously speedy rate, they are beginning to experiment with the amount of control that they have on their environment.
 What can Baby change?
-What can he get away with?
+What can they get away with?
 A flexible schedule may sound like your dream life – no schedules! no time constraints! – but it’s actually quite stressful on a toddler.
-And it doesn’t prepare him for the schedules that are inevitably approaching, like preschool, sports, playdates, and more.
+And it doesn’t prepare them for the schedules that are inevitably approaching, like preschool, sports, playdates, and more.

 A study from the American Academy of Sleep Medicine found that nightly routines decreased stress in toddlers, improved their daytime behavior, and even helped improve the mood of the child’s caretakers.

 If you’ve ever stayed up past your own bedtime just trying to finish one more thing, then you can understand why Baby wants to, too!
 They want to do anything besides lie still in a dark room – but that’s exactly why a routine is such a good idea.
 Baby hasn’t had the practice with self-control and self-regulation that you’ve been working on throughout your life, but they have you on their team to send them off to bed before they get too tired.

 The specifics of a routine really depend on what works best for your family, but a rough schedule could look like this:

 An early active playtime to tire out Baby